Make a Budget Before You Travel

 Look for Hotel/Hostel Deals

 Everyone wants a deal on a hotel, hostel, or other lodgings, but this is one area where scams thrive.
 Whenever you come across a deal, always check with business reviews and rip-off-report sites to ensure that you are getting a legitimate offer.
 When choosing hotels, hostels, or other lodgings, make sure that you select one in a prime location.
 While some might think it is budget-friendly to choose a place with lower rates but further away from your points of interest, the added travel time and expense often counteract any savings.
-This is one area where diligent research does pay off but don’t sacrifice your time and comfort in order to save a few bucks.
-Remember that time is limited during a vacation and you want to maximize the time you have.
+This is one area where diligent research does pay off but don’t sacrifice your time and comfort to save a few bucks.
+Remember that time is limited to a vacation and you want to maximize the time you have.

 Try Not to Overpay